oceantume/quebec-vaxicode-tracker/README.md

 The `vaxi.json` file is publicly hosted on the Web and is used by the VaxiCode applications to determine whether the data in a valid QR code is an acceptable vaccination status.
 For example, it indicates that having two doses of the vaccine is good (green).

+Code formatting is done on the file when it's retrieved to make it more readable.
+Additionally, the two fields `g` and `v` are auotmatically stripped out.
+These fields represent a date and some metadata on the applications and are not relevant here.

 Parsing the file and explaining its content is beyond the scope of this project.
 You can try reading the file, JSON is a human-readable format even though most of the content itself is not very friendly.

 ## ⚖ Intention